 Presenter: Steve Boyd

-Troop Takeways - Highest Awards
+Troop Takeways - Highest Awards/Leadership Awards Overview

-Farnsworth Weekend Quilters - 2025 Quilt Block Exchange
+Farnsworth Weekend Quilters - 2026 Quilt Block Exchange

 Do you quilt or do you want to learn how to make a quilt block?
-Join us as we showcase quilts from last year’s Farnsworth exchange and discuss this past years exchanges.
+Join us as we showcase quilts from last year’s Farnsworth exchange and discuss this past year's exchanges.
 We will decide upon theme, colors, and other details.
 Ultimately, each participant will create unique and individualized quilt blocks to exchange with other participants.
 You will end up with enough quilt blocks to create your own wall hanging or quilt — or be creative and use them for a different purpose!
 For those who have never sewn quilt blocks before, there will be a demonstration on how to cut and sew fabric into the block chosen for this year's exchange.
-You will be making your quilt blocks at home for exchange at a later date (around March 2026).
+You will be making your quilt blocks at home for exchange at a later date (around March 2027).

 Free Swim